monsoonmaelstrom/book2/book2.md

 I get a cup of coffee and a bowl of oatmeal and sit facing the door.
 My attention is split between watching the door and the spotted eagle that’s back on this side of the pass, looking for anything unusual.

 The eagles are far less useful, generally speaking, than I was hoping when looking for a specific thing.
 If it’s not looking at the very thing you’re looking for, when you’re looking for it, good luck.
 It’s better than nothing, particularly for a getting a bird’s eye view, but that’s not helping me right now.
-My best bet is going to be waiting for Iverson to show up and then having the eagle follow him, but that still makes several assumptions.
+My best bet is going to be waiting for Iverson to show up and then having the eagle follow him, but that makes several assumptions.
 First, that he’s the one who took Liam.
 For all I know, it could be my mother, or it could be completely unrelated.
 It’s not likely, but it’s not entirely outside the realm of possibilities.
 Second, it assumes that if he took Liam, he’s going to be stupid enough or brazen enough to go back to wherever he’s keeping Liam.
 My money would be on the second, given what I know about him.

 And while the eagles were useful as one of the few birds capable of crossing the mountains in the winter, they’re fairly notable within the confines of large city.
 Something like a crow or a pigeon would probably be better solely for its ability to blend in, but I’m stuck working with what I’ve got at the moment.